quicwg/multipath/draft-ietf-quic-multipath.md

 is considered retired and MUST NOT be reused in new paths for security consideration {{multipath-aead}}.

-Endpoint SHOULD send MAX_PATHS frames {{max-paths-frame}} to raise the limit of Path Identifiers when endpoint finds there are not enough unused Path Identifiers (e.g. more than half of the available Path Identifiers are used).

 # Implementation Considerations

 ## Number Spaces